voxels/voxels.github.io/_posts/2022-08-20-creating-a-youtube-vr-video-in-unreal.markdown

 A detailed look at the steps and settings I took can be found in [this post](https://voxels.github.io/rebuilding-a-vr-landscape).

-Here's a demo of the fully painted background:
+Here's a demo of the fully painted background in a capture with hand tracking from an Oculus headset:

+{% include youtubePlayer.html id="mSR5ATSRPwg" %}

+And here's a 4K camera rig rail attached to a timeline:

+{% include youtubePlayer.html id="PoAqnRDY94U" %}

+And finally, a VR youtube video that can be viewed from inside the Oculus.

 {% include youtubePlayer.html id="mSR5ATSRPwg" %}